lucassong3000/my-website/content/blog/2021-years-end.md

 This is useful on systems that do not run logind, opting for a simpler alternative such as [seatd](https://sr.ht/~kennylevinsen/seatd) instead.

 2021 was an action packed year for me, I'm very happy looking back on the progress I've made on river and the surrounding open source ecosystem.
-Here's to another year of work towards building my ideal linux graphical environment in 2022!
+Here's to another year of work towards building my ideal Linux graphical environment in 2022!